Alister-Rodrigues/WebDevelopmentPractice/README.md

-This is my Playground for Web Development
+This is my Playground for Web Development.
+There isn't much here as so far, a lot of my work with HTML, CSS and JavaScript have been work related and as such, I am unable to disclose the code for those